timon216/space-tourism-website/README.md

 This is my first "bigger" project.
 I decided to base my solution on Kevin Powell's tutorial because I wanted to see what it looks like to create a full page with subpages from beginning to the end.
 If I did it myself from scratch, I would change a few things - mostly the order of doing things because sometimes I was confused with jumping from topic to topic, when it came to writing a commit.

-The figma files with full design can be downloaded from [Scrimba](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3/hub/space-tourism-multipage-website-Q_r2tiq43) page.
+The Figma or Sketch files with full design can be downloaded from [Scrimba](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3/hub/space-tourism-multipage-website-Q_r2tiq43) page.

+The demo version you can see [here](https://timon216.github.io/space-tourism-website/index.html).

 ### The challenge